 My interest in matter at the nanometre scale led me from a PhD in Osaka University (Japan) on the physics of nanostructures, to biology.
 My multidisciplinary journey is a quest to interrogate how matter entangles itself with its environment, storing information in time and space, to create (or better to compute) complex structures (from the nanometre scale up) that are able to adapt, learn, reproduce and evolve to become “alive”.
 My main interest is in understanding the profound physical meaning of “biological shape”, so I study the physics of “biological growth and shape” in diverse systems such as plants, neural networks and tumours.

 I am a believer in “learning by making”, collaborating, creating technology, engaging with the public.
 By doing so I find interesting problems, but more fundamentally I strive to weave responsibility in my science, so my work can contribute to progress in a meaningful, ethical, and fairer way.
-Currently, I collaborate with architects to create bioinspired, sustainable “smart” materials based on wood and plants, which might be able to substitute steel in the future, with clinicians to improve the treatment of pancreatic tumours by targeting their physics, with engineers to create graphene sensor devices, and engineers and neuroscientists to treat conditions such a chronic pain or epileptic fits using ultrasound.
+Currently, I collaborate with Amanda Levete Architects to create bioinspired, sustainable “smart” materials based on wood and plants, which might be able to substitute steel in the future.
+I was invited by Amanda Levete to discuss our project in "Glass House Presents", it can be watched here.

 My most ambitious idea is at the interface of biology, physics, and computer science: “can we create small soft robots that can evolve their shapes until they become able to learn?”